Does Egg Freezing Guarantee a Baby? What to Expect

 5. Result in a live birth

 Each step has its own success rate.
-The more eggs you freeze—and the younger you are—the higher the odds one of them makes it through.
+The more eggs you freeze—and the younger you are—the higher the odds one of them will survive.

 What Are the Success Rates?